DevExpress-Examples/asp-net-mvc-round-panel-set-content/Readme.md

 You can use these approaches for every DevExpress MVC Extension that suppors the `SetContent` or `SetNestedContent` method.

-It is also possible to handle `Set{ElementName}TemplateContent` methods to define template content in the same way.
+It is also possible to handle `Set{ElementName}TemplateContent` methods to define template content.

 ## Files to Review